quii/learn-go-with-tests/reading-files.md

 }
 ```

 When you refactor out new functions or methods, take care and think about the arguments.
-You're designing here and because we have passing tests we are free to think deeply about what is appropriate.
+You're designing here, and are free to think deeply about what is appropriate because you have passing tests.
 Think about coupling and cohesion.
 In this case you should ask yourself:

 > Does `newPost` have to be coupled to an `fs.File` ?
 Do we use all the methods and data from this type?
 What do we _really_ need?

 In our case we only use it as an argument to `io.ReadAll` which needs an `io.Reader`.
-So we should just loosen our coupling in our function and also ask for an `io.Reader`.
+So we should loosen the coupling in our function and ask for an `io.Reader`.

 ```go
 func newPost(postFile io.Reader) (Post, error) {